Youth voice was at the heart of everything we did at NCS. Read our insights to learn more about what we found through delivering our programmes.

 In April 2024, NCS Trust submitted evidence to the Oracy Education Commission.
-NCS experiences support young people to grow their strengths and build essential skills, including oracy.
+NCS experiences supported young people to grow their strengths and build essential skills, including oracy.
 The Commission examines the vital skills of speaking and listening at a time of technological and social change and will shape recommendations that lead to a shift in access to oracy education in England.

 The Commission responds to the growing recognition of the importance of spoken language to children’s learning and life chances, and increasing evidence and concern as to the impact of the inconsistency, quality, and accessibility of oracy education in schools across England.

-The new report makes a series of important recommendations for sector leaders that, if acted upon, will increase accessibility to high quality enrichment opportunities for young people.
+The report makes a series of important recommendations for sector leaders that, if acted upon, will increase accessibility to high quality enrichment opportunities for young people.

 Research for the report, carried out by The Centre for Education and Youth (CfEY) and UK Youth, included a literature review, input from a cross-sector advisory group, and case studies from 11 education and youth sector partnerships.
 This is the first in-depth research on models of effective collaboration between the education and youth sector of its kind.